hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ### 4.3.x <a id="x_container_meta_response"></a>X-Container-Meta-{name}

-This contains the value of X-Container-Meta-{name} meta data that was previously set on a container, where {name} is an arbitrary name meaningful to you.
+This contains the value of X-Container-Meta-{name} metadata that was previously set on a container, where {name} is an arbitrary name meaningful to you.

 ### 4.3.x <a id="x_account_object_count_response"></a>X-Account-Object-Count